elberthcorniell/telegram-motivational-bot/README.md

 ### Default bot

-If you used the default configurations the bot should be running here:
+If you used the give API key the bot should be running here:

  [Telegram bot](https://t.me/motivatonal_bot)